The Khao-San Road

 The Golden Mount - Wat Saket

-A nice temple with a panoramic view over the city (see Map), the entrance is free.
+A nice temple with a panoramic view over the city (see Map).
 It is at a walking distance from the Khao-San road and it is right at the first station of the boat public services on the Khlong Saen Saeb Canal.
 Video of a visit at Wat Saket

 Red Light Districts